RadoVan-K/ENGETO_Python_project_3/README.md

 beautifulsoup4~=4.11.1

 How to use it:
-Main function requires two arguments: a name of the city of interest and a name of the output csv file.
+Main function requires two sys.argv type arguments: a name of the city of interest and a name of the output csv file.

 The first argument is to be picked from https://www.volby.cz/pls/ps2017nss/ps3?xjazyk=CZ, 'územní úroveň' - 'název'.
-The second argument only allows non-empty string.

-By default, 'Olomouc' is set as the first argument and 'Volby2017_Olomouc' as the second argument.

-if __name__ == '__main__':
-    main('Olomouc', 'Volby2017_Olomouc')
+EXAMPLE:

+input: Scrapper.py Olomouc data_table
+output: data_table.csv

 The code is freely available for anyone who might find it useful.
 Have fun!